 - Ship to Account

-Double check that the default value and the quote’s customer account info is the same.
+Double-check that the default value and the quote’s customer account info are the same.
 Next, create a text formula field on the quote header to display the Ship to Address, which should include:

 - The shipping address information